Vertebral Basilar Insufficiency

 Doppler ultrasonography is insensitive to vertebral basilar insufficiency due to the presence of surrounding bone and because the most frequent site for occlusive disease is at the vessel origin, a nonsuperficial location.
 The proximal vertebral artery is often tortuous, making accurate diagnosis of lesions difficult using MRA because of spin dephasing caused by turbulent flow.

 Radiographic angiography is required for definitive anatomical evaluation of the involved arteries.
-Cerebral angiography is performed at The Nebraska Medical Center by inserting a needle into the femoral artery and then threading a wire and catheter into the vessel.
+Cerebral angiography is performed at Nebraska Medicine by inserting a needle into the femoral artery and then threading a wire and catheter into the vessel.
 A contrast agent is injected into the catheter, allowing the radiologist to clearly view the anatomy of the arteries.

 VBI is often treated with anti-coagulation medications.
 The WASID Study was a retrospective, multicenter trial comparing the efficacy of warfarin with aspirin for the prevention of major vascular events in 151 patients with a symptomatic stenosis of a major intracranial artery, followed for a median period of 14.7 months (warfarin sample group) or 19.3 months (aspirin sample group).
 The stroke rate for patients treated with warfarin was 3.6 per 100 patient years versus 10.4 per 100 patient years for the aspirin group, a statistically significant risk reduction.
 Although this study included only patients with intracranial lesions, the results are frequently extrapolated to justify systemic anticoagulation in patients with clinically symptomatic extracranial vertebral artery occlusive disease.